Go to AAD Home

 Vaccine development

-The current measles vaccine was developed in 1968 after the original was created in 1963.
-It is the only measles vaccine used in the U.S. It is usually combined with mumps and rubella (MMR) or mumps, rubella, and varicella (MMRV).1
+The original measles vaccine was created in 1963, and the current vaccine was developed in 1968.
+The measles vaccine is a live vaccine, and it is usually combined with mumps and rubella (MMR) or mumps, rubella, and varicella (MMRV).1

 Measles vaccination in the U.S.

-In 1978, the CDC set a goal to eliminate measles from the U.S. by 1982.
-Although the goal date was not achieved, the use of the vaccine in 1981 reduced the reported rate of measles by at least 80% compared to 1980.1
+In 1978, the Centers for Disease Control and Prevention (CDC) set a goal to eliminate measles from the US by 1982.1,2 Although this goal was not achieved, the widespread use of the measles vaccine in 1981 reduced reported measles cases by at least 80% compared to 1980.1

 In 1989, measles outbreaks among vaccinated school-age children prompted the recommendation of a second dose of the MMR vaccine for all children.
 Measles cases subsequently declined following the widespread implementation of the second-dose recommendation and improvements in first-dose MMR vaccine coverage.1